image stacy reynaud

 Thanks to Brent Richter's Twitter feed for bringing this meeting to my attention.

 So, back to the title of the post.
 Which significant home is gone?
-Well, it's Dan White's Vernacular Orchard Way home that I've posted many times about, (just search Dan White up top in the search box).
-Mr. White is also the architect the Museum of Vancouver just finished a retrospect on.
+Well, it's Dan White's Vernacular Orchard Way home that I've posted many times about (search Dan White at the top of the search box).
+Mr. White is also the architect the Museum of Vancouver just finished a retrospective on.

-I can't help but see the correlation to what's happening in West Vancouver to that which Alan Weintraub and Alan Hess discuss in their book, Forgotten Modern: California Houses 1940-1970.
+I can't help but see the correlation between what's happening in West Vancouver and what Alan Weintraub and Alan Hess discuss in their book Forgotten Modern: California Houses 1940-1970.

 Dan White's Orchard Way Vernacular once stood here.